 Dave explained that at the beginning Terry could choose the right club and follow and find his ball.
 However, over time this became more difficult.
 He would forget where his ball went and not remember which was his ball.
 So, we developed several simple strategies to help.
 For instance, we created some consistency.
 Terry always played with a yellow ball, which helped him quickly identify his ball.
 He would tee off last so we could follow his ball and talk through where it had gone.
 Later, one of us would go with him saying that we were going to look for our ball as well.
 We would all discuss our distances and club selection, asking him what he thought.
 That way he didn’t feel he was being helped.

 What amazed us was that Terry could still drive 250-300 yards, his muscle memory seemed to take over.

-Some days, if Terry was having particular difficulty, we would say we weren’t playing in the rough today and put the ball back on the fairway – but the same for all of us.
-When Terry began to stand too close to the ball on tee shots with his driver and on shots with his woods we took his woods out of his bag and all had ‘mulligans’ for bad tee shots (where you have another go).
-Also, when more technical shots became difficult, we would suggest easier ways round it – for example putting around a bunker rather than chipping over it.
+Some days, if Terry was having difficulty, we would say we weren’t playing in the rough today and put the ball back on the fairway.
+The same for all of us.
+When Terry began to stand too close to the ball on tee shots with his driver and woods, we took them out of his bag.
+We gave ourselves ‘mulligans’ for bad tee shots (where you have another go).
+When the more technical shots became difficult, we would suggest easier ways round it.
+For example, putting around a bunker rather than chipping over it.

-Playing golf can be a frustrating game at the best of times for all of us.
-Coping with Alzheimers as well could be overwhelming at times for Terry – you have to be patient – giving him a moment to get over it, walking on to the next shot or talking about something else and a few minutes later the difficulty is forgotten and the focus is on the next shot.
+For any of us, playing golf can be a frustrating game at the best of times.
+Coping with Alzheimer’s as well could be overwhelming.
+We learnt to be patient.
+Giving him a moment to get over things, walking on to the next shot or talking about something else and a few minutes later the difficulty is forgotten.
+The focus became the next shot.

-Dave described that whilst they had over 7 years of great golfing memories, Alzheimer’s inexorable march meant that Terry’s health and safety was becoming of greater concern and everyone agreed that it was better for him to stop.
+Dave described that whilst they had over 7 years of great golfing memories, Alzheimer’s inexorable march meant that Terry’s health and safety was becoming of greater concern, and everyone agreed that it was better for him to stop.